Uberspace/lab/source/guide_mautic.rst

   * :manual:`domains <web-domains>`
   * :manual:`cronjobs <daemons-cron>`

-You can use the domains that are currently configured :
+You can use the domains that are currently configured:

 .. include:: includes/web-domain-list.rst

-You can setup an :manual:`additional` (sub) domains for use with your Uberspace account.
+You can also setup :manual:`additional` (sub) domains for use with your Uberspace account.

 .. include:: includes/my-print-defaults.rst